hsjzengender/mastodon/custom.md

 ##### v1

-- `1.2.0` Show favourites count of status in status column.
+- `1.2.1` Show favourites count of status in status column.

-  `custom/ui/cn-localization-v0..custom/ui/cn-localization-v1.2.0`
+  `custom/ui/cn-localization-v0..custom/ui/cn-localization-v1.2.1`

 - `1.1.0` Show bookmark icon button in status column.

+  `custom/ui/cn-localization-v1.2.1` Fix: bookmark menu group should be removed if there are no other menu items in the group.

   `custom/ui/cn-localization-v0..custom/ui/cn-localization-v1.1.0`